Western meadow vole

-The western meadow vole (Microtus drummondii) is a species of North American vole found in midwestern and western Canada and the United States, and formerly in Mexico.
-It was formerly considered conspecific with the eastern meadow vole (M. pennsylvanicus), but genetic studies indicate that it is a distinct species.
+The western meadow vole (Microtus drummondii) is a species of North American vole found in western North America, the midwestern United States, western Ontario, Canada, and formerly in Mexico.
+It was previously considered conspecific with the eastern meadow vole (M. pennsylvanicus), but genetic studies indicate that it is a distinct species.
+It is sometimes called the field mouse or meadow mouse, although these common names can also refer to other species.

 Distribution

-It ranges from Ontario west to Alaska, and south to Missouri, north-central Nebraska, the northern half of Wyoming, and central Washington to Alaska; south through Idaho into north-central Utah.
+It ranges from Ontario west to Alaska, and south to Missouri, north-central Nebraska, the northern half of Wyoming, and central Washington south through Idaho into north-central Utah.
 A disjunct subset of its range occurs from central Colorado to northwestern New Mexico.
 An isolated population was formerly found in Chihuahua, Mexico, but has since been extirpated.
 The United States portion of the Souris River is alternately known as the Mouse River because of the large numbers of field mice that lived along its banks.

 Plant communities

-In eastern Washington and northern Idaho, meadow voles are found in relative abundance in sedge (Carex spp.) fens, but not in adjacent cedar (Thuja spp.)-hemlock (Tsuga spp.), Douglas-fir (Pseudotsuga menziesii), or ponderosa pine (Pinus ponderosa) forests.
-Meadow voles are also absent from fescue (Festuca spp.)-snowberry (Symphoricarpos spp.) associations.
+In eastern Washington and northern Idaho, meadow voles are found in relative abundance in sedge (Carex sp.) fens, but not in adjacent cedar (Thuja sp.)-hemlock (Tsuga sp.), Douglas-fir (Pseudotsuga menziesii), or ponderosa pine (Pinus ponderosa) forests.
+Meadow voles are also absent from fescue (Festuca sp.)-snowberry (Symphoricarpos sp.) associations.
 Moisture may be a major factor in habitat use; possibly the presence of free water is a deciding factor.

-In southeastern Montana, western meadow voles were the second-most abundant small mammal (after deer mice, Peromyscus maniculatus) in riparian areas within big sagebrush (Artemisia tridentata)-buffalo grass (Buchloe dactyloides) habitats.
+In southeastern Montana, western meadow voles were the second-most abundant small mammal (after deer mice, Peromyscus maniculatus) in riparian areas within big sagebrush (Artemisia tridentata)-buffalo grass (Bouteloua dactyloides) habitats.
 Western meadow voles are listed as riparian-dependent vertebrates in the Snake River drainage of Wyoming.
 In a compilation of 11 studies on small mammals, western meadow voles were reported in only three of 29 sites in subalpine forests of the central Rocky Mountains.
 Their range extensions were likely to be related to irrigation practices.
 They are now common in hayfields, pastures, and along ditches in the Rocky Mountain states.
 In Pipestone National Monument, Minnesota, western meadow voles were present in riparian shrublands, tallgrass prairie, and other habitats.